tomrat247/TomHowell/README.md

 - Data importation from a Footfall Diary suite from multiple stores using Google Sheets, App Script, Python (utilising SQLAlchemy, Pandas and several processing libraries) and SQL Procedures.
 - Automated data importation from a Daily Telephone Report using Gmail in combination with App Script, Python and SQL procedures.
 - Sales Data from the company performance data from imports from their own performance data, using Python and SQL Procedures.
+- Integrated Docker, GCP Run and Scheduler into Telephone, Footfall and Sales Data.

 ## Interests and Future Project
 - Using the lessons learned from the Business Intelligence Project to build more containerised and app-like Software As A Service (SAAS) Solutions for more clients.